oxelson/tds/docs/src/public/userguide/pages/tds_tutorial/client_catalogs/BasicClientCatalog.md

 ## Constructing An Access URL

-Using the client catalog directly above, here are the steps for client software to construct a dataset access URL:
+Using the example client catalog shown above, here are the steps for client software to construct a dataset access URL:

 1. Find the `service` referenced by the `dataset` (in this case, `odap`):